SuchirAgarwal/Flappy-Quizzy-Bird/README.md

 # Flappy-Quizzy-Bird
-A quiz app with an integrated minigame for iOS
+Game for iOS with a quiz component